 Hours: Open Daily 11 a.m. to 2 a.m.
 (21+ only after 6 p.m.); Happy Hour is from 3 p.m. to 6 p.m.
 Monday through Friday.

 The Fish Shop: 3 Mouthwatering Steps at 2 Locations

-One thing the Fish Shop isn’t laidback about is the quality of its fish, which you can get in plain, sandwich, or – my favorite – taco form.
+One thing the Fish Shop isn’t laidback about is the quality of its fish, which you can get in a plain, sandwich, or – our favorite – taco form.
 The Fish Shop gives you a bit more control over your fish taco then other establishments in San Diego.
-It has a 3-step ordering process, which you conduct at the counter (be warned there is usually a long line during peak dining hours) and get a ticket number to place on your table.
+It has a 3-step ordering process, which you conduct at the counter (be warned there is usually a long line during peak dining hours) and gets a ticket number to place on your table.